 Public Appointments Measures Timescale Indicators/Target Performance indicators and links to DDO duties 21.
 The Department's Appointments and Business Unit (ABU) ensures that all documentation and advice relating to public appointments are considered by the sponsor branches and does not form barriers to people with a disability applying for public life appointments.
 In February 2016 the NI Executive adopted a policy of attaining greater diversity in public appointments with improved representation of currently under-represented groups including people with disabilities.
-Following on from this DoH has underway and planned a range of measures aimed at encouraging people with disabilities. working to expand our outreach with people with disabilities e.g. for advertising public appointments to ensure our contact lists are up to date, and specifically including groups for people with disabilities. working with our Press Office to ensure that any social media avenues we are using to promote all our public appointments competitions specifically mention that we are interested in seeking applications from people with disabilities. re-tweeting all future competitions will be re-tweeted by the NI Executive to ensure that the advert reaches a wider audience. ensuring that all documentation relating to forthcoming DoH public appointments is considered by the relevant sponsor branches in the Department and work with them to ensure that it does not form barriers to people with a disability applying for public appointments Ongoing.
-The action measures will promote positive attitudes towards people with disabilities and encourage participation by people with a disability in public life by removing barriers to access to the appointments system.
-A new monitoring form which will ensure that the data collected from applicants with disabilities on a voluntary basis will be more reliable and helpful.
-DoH will input to a report for the Head of the NI Civil Service for 2016-2017 and for subsequent years will include information on the involvement of people with disabilities in public appointments
+Following on from this DoH has underway and planned a range of measures aimed at encouraging people with disabilities. working to expand our outreach with people with disabilities e.g. for advertising public appointments to ensure our contact lists are up to date, and specifically including groups for people with disabilities. working with our Press Office to ensure that any social media avenues we are using to promote all our public appointments competitions specifically mention that we are interested in seeking applications from people with disabilities. re-tweeting all future competitions will be re-tweeted by the NI Executive to ensure that the advert reaches a wider audience.
+Ongoing. dutiesThe action measures will promote positive attitudes towards people with disabilities and encourage participation by people with a disability in public life by removing barriers to access to the appointments ensuring that all documentation relating to forthcoming DoH public appointments is considered by the relevant sponsor branches in the Department and work with them to ensure that it does not form barriers to people with a disability applying for public appointments